A Guide to Visiting Thai Elephant Sanctuaries

 Each elephant has their own caretakers, so they can get used to being around one person.

-Since the visitors are trained how to approach the elephants their much more relaxed around people.
+Since the visitors are trained how to approach them they’re much more relaxed around people.

-The owners of the sanctuary were awarded a humanitarian award.
+The owners of the sanctuary were awarded an international humanitarian award.

 If you’re ever in Phuket and you’re looking for a great sanctuary to visit, I can only recommend Phuket Elephant Sanctuary.
 You’ll learn so much, and you’ll leave knowing that your money is going towards making elephants’ life better after trauma.